WDI-ATX-2018-2019/React-Project-3/README.md

 #### Planning Requirements/ Proposals
   - Clearly defined user stories for your MVP
   - Wireframes
-  - Readme in your front-end repo including links to the above and a description of what your project is, why you made it, technologies used, installation requirements, the contributors,
+  - Readme in your front-end repo including links to the above and a description of what your project is, why you chose to make it/what problem it olves, technologies used, installation requirements, the contributors, etc.
-  - Readme in your back-end repo describing your API endpoints and how to use them (look at other API references for guidance)
+  - Readme in your back-end repo describing your API endpoints and how to use them (look at other API references for guidance).

 #### Back-End (API) Requirements
   - Node, Express, and some type of database (MongoDB) with at least 1 model.
 No associations are required.